programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 	scene.add( adzeraG, aibomG, mailuG, dimiriG, louisadeG, yabobG);
 ```

-We want a plane for the map for the jars to sit on.
+You will need a plane for the map for the jars to sit on.
 As planes are added 'upright' by default, this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.
 'Math' is a JavaScript object, which has properties, including Math.PI (i.e. π, 3.141), and methods, including Math.random() (used later in the lesson).
 See the [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for more properties and methods.
 Three.js uses radians for its rotational units.
 As π (3.141) radians is 180 degrees, 90 degrees is Math.PI/2.
 Rotation occurs in the counter-clockwise direction (when you are 'looking' towards the negative axis values), so for the way this scene is set up, the rotation of the plane for the geograpical map must be -Math.PI/2 around the x axis to have the 'front' of the panel facing upwards.

 Add the map to the variables.
-We will also add a ratio that allows experimentation with the map size.
+Also add a ratio that allows experimentation with the map size.
 After:

 ```
     // Variable declaration and setting